ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

    RRFS_CONUS_13km
    RRFS_CONUS_25km

-An option also exists to create a user-defined domain, with information available in :numref:`Chapter %s <LAMDomains>`.
+An option also exists to create a user-defined grid, with information available in :numref:`Chapter %s <LAMGrids>`.